Aamina-Khalid/tic-tac-toe/README.md

 To deploy this Project

 Create A repository.

 Upload Your Folder to main branch.

 Go to repository settings.

 In settings go to Pages.

 From Pages select Deploy from Branch.

 Select Main Branch.

 Click Save.

-Restart Your Github and your sit is live at Pages.
+Restart Your Github and your site is live at Pages.